แชร์ผ่าน

 Private offer status descriptions:

-• Draft: You've started creating a multiparty private offer but haven't yet submitted it.
+• Draft: You started to create a multiparty private offer but haven't yet submitted it.

-• In Progress: The multiparty private offer that you submitted is currently being published.
-This can take up to 15 minutes.
+• In progress: The multiparty private offer that you submitted is currently being published.
+This step can take up to 15 minutes.

 • Pending partner action: The multiparty private offer you submitted is now available for your channel partner to update and send to the customer for acceptance.

-• Pending acceptance: The multiparty private offer is pending customer acceptance and can't be withdrawn by you as the ISV.
+• Pending acceptance: The multiparty private offer is pending customer acceptance.
+Because you are the ISV, you can't withdraw it.

-• Accepted: The multiparty private offer was accepted by your customer.
-Once accepted, the multiparty private offer can't be changed.
+• Accepted: Your customer accepted the multiparty private offer.
+After the offer is accepted, the multiparty private offer can't be changed.

 • Expired: The multiparty private offer expired before the customer accepted it.
 You can request your channel partner to withdraw the multiparty private offer.
-Once withdrawn by your channel partner, you'll be able to withdraw the multiparty private offer to make changes and submit it again.
+After your channel partner withdraws it, you can withdraw the multiparty private offer to make changes and submit it again.

-• Ended: The multiparty private offer has passed its end date.
+• Ended: The multiparty private offer passed its end date.

 Purchase status

-You can track if your customer has subscribed to the Software as a Service (SaaS) products contained within the multiparty private offer after they accept the SaaS offer.
-Private offer purchase has two steps, accept and purchase.
-For SaaS offers, customers need to activate the subscription and configure their account.
-For more information on the customer purchase process, review the documentation to purchase or subscribe to the private offer and share this with your customers.
+You can track if your customer subscribes to the software as a service (SaaS) products that are contained within the multiparty private offer after they accept the SaaS offer.
+Private offer purchase has two steps: Accept and Purchase.
+For SaaS offers, customers must activate the subscription and configure their account.
+For more information on the customer purchase process, review the documentation to purchase or subscribe to the private offer and share this information with your customers.

-To see the multiparty private offer purchase status, select the View status link under Purchase status in the Private offers dashboard.
-The View status link only shows for multiparty private offers that have been accepted by the customer or have ended.
-After selecting the View status link, you'll get a view of any subscriptions the customer has set up for the products contained within the multiparty private offer, and the state of those subscriptions.
+To see the multiparty private offer purchase status, under Purchase status, select the View status link on the Private offers dashboard.
+The View status link only shows for multiparty private offers that were accepted by the customer or that ended.
+After you select View status, you get a view of any subscriptions that the customer set up for the products contained within the multiparty private offer, and the state of those subscriptions.
 If there are no entries within this view, then either:

-• The customer hasn't yet purchased the SaaS product within the multiparty private offer and you should follow up with the customer directly to help them purchase and activate the product (assuming the start date has already passed).
+• The customer hasn't yet purchased the SaaS product within the multiparty private offer.
+Follow up with the customer directly to help them purchase and activate the product (assuming that the start date already passed).

-• Or, the multiparty private offer only contains Azure Application or Virtual Machine offer types.
+• The multiparty private offer contains only Azure application or Azure virtual machine offer types.

 Purchase status can be:

-• Subscribed: The customer has subscribed to the product, configured the SaaS service and you've activated the subscription.
+• Subscribed: The customer subscribed to the product and configured the SaaS service, and you activated the subscription.
 No further action is required by you or the customer.

 • PendingFulfillmentStart: Possible reasons:

-• The customer has subscribed to the product but has yet to configure the SaaS service.
-You should follow up with the customer directly and ask them to complete the step to configure the SaaS service.
+• The customer subscribed to the product but has yet to configure the SaaS service.
+Follow up with the customer directly and ask them to complete the step to configure the SaaS service.

-• Or, the customer has subscribed and completed the configuration step, but the ISV hasn't activated the subscription yet.
-You should follow up with the ISV and ask them to activate the subscription so that billing can occur.
+• The customer subscribed and completed the configuration step but the ISV hasn't activated the subscription yet.
+Follow up with the ISV and ask them to activate the subscription so that billing can occur.

-• Suspended: The subscription has been suspended because a customer's payment wasn't received.
+• Suspended: The subscription was suspended because a customer's payment wasn't received.
 Microsoft gives the customer a 30-day grace period before automatically canceling the subscription.

 • Unsubscribed: Possible reasons:

 • The ISV didn't activate the subscription by the 30-day deadline since the customer purchased and configured the SaaS service.
-You need to advise the customer directly to subscribe to the product again.
+Advise the customer directly to subscribe to the product again.
 The ISV should activate it within the 30-day deadline.

-• The subscription has been canceled either because a customer has requested to cancel the subscription, or the subscription was canceled because of nonpayment.
+• The subscription was canceled either because a customer requested to cancel the subscription or because of nonpayment.

-Withdrawing a multiparty private offer means your customer will no longer be able to access it.
-A multiparty private offer can only be withdrawn by a channel partner if the status is Pending acceptance.
-A multiparty private offer can't be withdrawn by an ISV if the status is Accepted by the customer.
+Withdrawing a multiparty private offer means that your customer can no longer access it.
+A multiparty private offer can be withdrawn by a channel partner only if the status is Pending acceptance.
+An ISV can't withdraw a multiparty private offer if the status is Accepted by the customer.

 To withdraw a multiparty private offer:

-1. Select Private offers from the left-nav menu to open the dashboard.
+1. Select Private offers from the left menu to open the dashboard.

 2. Select the Multiparty tab.

-3. Select the private offer you want to withdraw, then select Withdraw.
+3. Select the multiparty private offer that you want to withdraw, and then select Withdraw.

 4. Select Request withdraw.

-5. Your offer status is updated to Pending partner action (Draft) and can now be edited, if desired.
-If you also need the ISV as the originator of the multiparty private offer to make edits, request the ISV to also withdraw the multiparty private offer, update it, and submit it again to you to update and send to your customer for acceptance.
+5. Your offer status is updated to Pending partner action (Draft), and you can now edit it.
+You might also need the ISV as the originator of the multiparty private offer to make edits.
+Request the ISV to also withdraw the multiparty private offer, update it, and submit it again to you to update and send to your customer for acceptance.

-Once the customer accepts the multiparty private offer, channel partners are no longer able to withdraw or edit the multiparty private offer.
-If the multiparty private offer was created with incorrect details such as incorrect pricing, incorrect public plan, or incorrect terms or dates, then you should work with the customer and ISV to submit a marketplace support request to cancel the multiparty private offer.
+After the customer accepts the multiparty private offer, channel partners can no longer withdraw or edit the multiparty private offer.
+If the multiparty private offer was created with incorrect details like incorrect pricing, an incorrect public plan, or incorrect terms or dates, work with the customer and ISV to submit a marketplace support request to cancel the multiparty private offer.

-To do so, you or the ISV can create a support ticket in Partner Center and request the multiparty private offer to be canceled.
-To cancel the private offer, there must either be no purchases made by the customer for the products within the private offer, or the customer must unsubscribe to the products purchased within the private offer before it can be cancelled.
+To do so, you or the ISV can create a support ticket in Partner Center and request that the multiparty private offer is canceled.
+To cancel the private offer, there must be either no purchases made by the customer for the products within the private offer or the customer must unsubscribe to the products purchased within the private offer before it can be canceled.

 Provide the following information:

-• Confirm whether refund is needed if the customer has already purchased.
-More purchase info is required if a refund is needed.
+• A confirmation of whether a refund is needed if the customer has already made the purchase.
+More purchase information is required if a refund is needed.

-• A screenshot with written confirmation from both the other partner involved in configuring the multiparty private offer and from the customer that they agree to the cancellation.
+• A screenshot with written confirmation from the other partner involved in configuring the multiparty private offer that they agree to the cancellation.

-Upon cancellation, the multiparty private offer is removed from your multiparty private offer dashboard view in Partner Center and is also removed from the customer's Private offer management view in the Azure portal.
-After the cancellation is processed, the multiparty private offer price will no longer be applied if the customer was to purchase the plan that was contained in the canceled multiparty private offer.
+Upon cancellation, the multiparty private offer is removed from your Multiparty private offer dashboard view in Partner Center.
+The offer is also removed from the customer's Private Offer Management pane in the Azure portal.
+After the cancellation is processed, the multiparty private offer price is no longer applied if the customer was expected to purchase the plan that was contained in the canceled multiparty private offer.

 Payout and reporting on multiparty private offers

-• Analytics: Sales through multiparty private offers are available in the commercial marketplace insights dashboards, reports, and through programmatic access.
+• Analytics: Sales through multiparty private offers are available on the commercial marketplace Insights dashboards and reports and through programmatic access.

 Further reading